oragazzo/django_tasks_api/README.md

 - The Docker setup includes health checks to ensure the database is ready before starting the API
 - Database initialization is handled through the `init.sql` script
 - The project uses a multi-stage Docker setup with separate configurations for the database and API server
+- Sensitive information and configuration is managed through environment variables
+- The `.env` file is not included in version control for security reasons